How to Send Files Securely

 Knowing how to send files securely is important but can be overwhelming considering the sheer number of managed file transfer solutions on the market today.

-Whichever secure file transfer solution you choose, review its security practices closely to ensure your data stays confidential.
+Whichever secure file sharing software you choose, review its security practices closely to ensure your data stays confidential.

-If you work with copyrighted media, MASV is one of the most secure cloud file transfer platforms available today, as evidenced by the five best practices above we referenced above:
+If you work with copyrighted media, MASV is one of the most secure cloud file transfer platforms available today thanks to its robust security features.
+Here’s how it adheres to the five best practices mentioned above:

 1. Encryption: MASV secures all file transfers in-flight with TLS 1.2 and at-rest with AES-256 encryption.